- As low as $178/Night

 - Condo

 The kitchen is equipped with a refrigerator, stove, microwave, coffee maker, dishes and cookware.
-Linens and towels are supplied.
+Linens and towels are included.
 Cozy queen bed, twin bunk beds and queen pull out couch.
 Full bath with bathtub.
 Iron, ironing board and hairdryer for your convenience.

 About the Area

-Located in Myrtle Beach, this condo is near the beach.
+Located in Myrtle Beach, this condo is on the beach.
 The Market Common and Broadway at the Beach are worth checking out if shopping is on the agenda, while those wishing to experience the area's natural beauty can explore Myrtle Beach State Park and Myrtle Beach Beaches.
 Family Kingdom Amusement Park and SkyWheel Myrtle Beach are not to be missed.

 Special Instructions